 23 May New Dad Rallies Fans for Families

-When Tylor Mettler and his girlfriend Hilary Heaton began planning a move to Cleveland in 2022, they had no idea just how important that decision would be for the health of their unborn baby girl.
+When Tylor Mettler and his girlfriend Hillary Heaton began planning a move to Cleveland in 2022, they had no idea just how important that decision would be for the health of their unborn baby girl.
 The move was prompted by Tylor’s new job as general manager for Delaware North, the concessions provider for Progressive Field and the Cleveland Guardians.
 We met Tylor at the ballpark, where he shared their story.

 It's our first child, we were just head over heels to move to Cleveland and have a child.